 \section{Abstract}

 We prove the stability and global convergence of a coupled actor-critic gradient flow for infinite-horizon and entropy-regularised Markov decision processes (MDPs) in continuous state and action space with linear function approximation under Q-function realisability.
 We consider a version of the actor critic gradient flow where the critic is updated using temporal difference (TD) learning while the policy is updated using a policy mirror descent method on a separate timescale.
-We demonstrate stability and exponential convergence of the actor critic flow to the optimal policy.
-Finally, we address the interplay of the timescale separation and entropy regularisation and its effect on stability and convergence.
+For general action spaces, the relative entropy regularizer is unbounded and thus it is not clear a priori that the actor-critc flow does not suffer from finite-time blow-up.
+Therefore we first demonstrate stability which in turn enables us obtain a convergence rate of the actor critic flow to the optimal regularised value function.
+The arguments presented show that timescale separation is crucial for stability and convergence in this setting.